Jaip-Coding/Imperator/README.md

 **Marks**

-Imperator also contains a feature called Marks.
-You can add a Mark by typing ```@``` + name.
-Then you can call a Mark like this: ```% = @``` + name.
-Imperator will jump to the line where you added the Mark.
+Imperator also contains a feature called marks.
+You can add a mark by typing ```@``` + name.
+Then you can call a mark like this: ```% = @``` + name.
+Imperator will jump to the line where you added the mark.
 This can be helpful if the line numbers are changing often because of edits in your code.

 Example:
 ```